trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 ```

 ### Getting the current name of a `Project`
-The project name can be fetched from the project dictionary and printed to the screen with
+The project name can be fetched and printed to the screen with
 ```
    [Return:String] getName(proj::Project)
 ```